 Where’s the Beef?
 Court Finds Burger Ad Not Copyrightable

-(August 14, 2016) Culver may have had a cow over Steak n Shake’s copycat television commercial, but a federal judge found the original commercial lacked “the necessary modicum ofculver2 creativity to give rise to copyright protection” required for a copyright infringement lawsuit.
+(August 14, 2016) Culver may have had a cow over Steak n Shake’s copycat television commercial, but a federal judge found the original commercial lacked “the necessary modicum of creativity to give rise to copyright protection” required for a copyright infringement lawsuit.

 Culver Franchising System, Inc. developed a commercial with a white-aproned butcher touting the quality of its burgers.
 Seven months later, Steak n Shake, Inc. aired an ad for its burgers that also used a white-aproned butcher talking about the quality of the meat in its burgers.
 Culver filed a copyright action against Steak n Shake.